pnsaeta/p064/docs/FO-FourierSeries.md

 <p class="center" markdown="0">
   <img src="figs/triangle-zero.png" style="width: 500px;">
 </p>
-<p class="mycap" markdown="1">Near a point of discontinuity in the first derivative, the rate of convergence is slower, although still significantly faster than in the first example.</p>
+<p class="icap" markdown="1">Near a point of discontinuity in the first derivative, the rate of convergence is slower, although still significantly faster than in the first example.</p>

 ## Now what?